List of A.T.O.M. characters: Racer

 Racer is a villain who targets one of a kind vehicles.
 Brandon Wheeler is a media mogul who got bored with his lifestyle and decided to get his adrenaline rush as the world's greatest car thief.
-A.T.O.M. had to go after Racer in each of this heists.
-A.T.O.M. manages to defeat Racer and discover that he is Wheeler.
-His arrest interview had him mentioning why he did it and that he should've taken up skydiving.

 Quan

 Quan (voiced by Clyde Kusatsu) is the supreme master of Jo-Lan and leader of a criminal organization known as the Serpent's Tail who has been after the Power Scroll of Jo-Lan.
 He was responsible for training Dragon.